 Top 10 DIY car maintenance tips

-Basic car maintenance will save you money and reduce the risk of a breakdown.
+Owning a car does require some effort, and basic car maintenance will save you money and reduce the risk of a breakdown.
 All you need to do is spend a few minutes each week to make sure your car is running safely and smoothly.

 Here are some basic safety checks that everyone can do: